Moheid/BigDataPlatform/README.md

 This platform provides:

-*1. Automation:* Infrastructure can be recreated consistently through Ansible.
+**1. Automation:** Infrastructure can be recreated consistently through Ansible.

-*2. Scalability:* Kafka and MinIO can scale horizontally.
+**2. Scalability:** Kafka and MinIO can scale horizontally.

-*3.High Availability:* Distributed services reduce single points of failure.
+**3.High Availability:** Distributed services reduce single points of failure.

-Security

-Centralized identity and TLS improve service security.
+**4.Security:** Centralized identity and TLS improve service security.

-Observability

-Prometheus and Grafana provide platform visibility.
+**5.Observability:** Prometheus and Grafana provide platform visibility.

-Data Integration

-Kafka Connect enables integration with databases and object storage.
+**6. Data Integration:** Kafka Connect enables integration with databases and object storage.

-Cost Efficiency

-The platform is built primarily from open-source technologies.
+**7.Cost Efficiency:**  The platform is built primarily from open-source technologies.

-Reproducibility

-Infrastructure is represented as code.
+**8.Reproducibility:** Infrastructure is represented as code.

-Practical Skills

-The labs develop:
+**The labs develop:**

 - Linux administration
 - DevOps